So you did your first Yoga course. Now, what?

 Balance and clear your energetic communication centre, Vishuddha (the throat chakra), with mantra to help empower self-expression.
 If mantra are not for you sing whatever you like, just to liberate your voice.
 Try journalling to release thoughts and practice Simhasana or Lion’s breath to free fear.

 When it comes to teaching, don’t be afraid to begin, just jump in.
-In the words of Austin Kleon, author of Steal Like an Artist, you don’t need to know who you are to get started – the only way to find your voice is to use it.
+In the words of Austin Kleon, author of Steal Like an Artist, you don’t need to know who you are to get started – the only way to find your yoga voice is to use it to talk yoga.
+Have fun!

 Contact WordPress Support Number To Maintain Your Website